NiklasTR/treatment_induced_organoid_phenotypes/notebooks/README.md

 Open notebooks on github by clicking on the .md version of the file.
 Different from .Rmd and .html Github will render these .md notebooks for you in the browser.
-Otherwise, go and download the .pdf version of the file.
+Otherwise, download the .pdf version of the vignette or run it locally.